siddharthyayavaram/BERT-Based-Idiom-Detection/README.md

 ## Datasets

 The datasets can be acquired as follows :

-*Note:some additional preprocessing will be required to match our task*:
+*Note:some additional preprocessing will be required to match our task*

 1. magpie : https://github.com/hslh/magpie-corpus
 2. VNC : http://www.natcorp.ox.ac.uk/